ashu3103/go-compiler-notes/middle-end/00-escape-analysis/02-preprocessing/00-scc.md

 3. Establish a topological order between SCCs, which directly supports bottom-up processing.

 **In short:** SCCs allow analysis to be organized into batches where recursive functions are grouped together, and non-recursive ones stand alone.
 Using Tarjan’s algorithm to compute these SCCs ensures that the analysis respects recursion and proceeds in a bottom-up, dependency-aware manner.

+> Note: Closures are always considered to be in batch with their enclosing function.
+Therefore, no closure can be a root of SCCs.